bearded-giant/Do-It.nvim/README.md

 - [x] Active To-do to Top
 - [x] Quick list view of active to-dos
 - [x] Lualine integration
+- [x] Project-specific notes
 - [ ] Named (and Multiple) To-do Lists
 - [ ] To-do Categories View

 ---

+## Project Notes

+Do-it.nvim includes project notes functionality similar to maple.nvim:

+- Project-specific notes based on Git repository or current directory
+- Switch between global and project-specific notes with the 'm' key
+- Store project documentation, ideas, and reference material
+- Uses Markdown syntax highlighting for better readability

+Access project notes with `:DoitNotes` or use the configured keybinding (default: `<leader>dn`).

 ## Acknowledgments

 Do-It.nvim is FOR SURE based on [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
 Special thanks to him for creating the original plugin that inspired this fork.

+The project notes feature was inspired by maple.nvim's project notes functionality.